Business Administration and Accounting

 discuss his research with Dr. Wayne Morra, Associate Professor of Economics.

-In courses such as freshman-level International Business, junior-level Principles of Marketing, and senior-level Business Policy, students individually and in groups compete against each other as they run their own simulated companies.
+Courses such as freshman-level International Business, junior-level Principles of Marketing, and senior-level Business Policy, provide students opportunities to compete against each other as they run their own simulated companies.
 These simulations actively involve students in decision-making processes that managers go through daily, as well as those that require the formulation, implementation and evaluation of long-term strategies.